1200wd/bitcoinlib/docs/_static/manuals.command-line-wallet.rst

   --witness-type WITNESS_TYPE, -j WITNESS_TYPE
-                        Witness type of wallet: legacy, p2sh-segwit or segwit (default) --yes, -y             Non-interactive mode, does not prompt for confirmation --quiet, -q           Quiet mode, no output writen to console
+                        Witness type of wallet: legacy, p2sh-segwit or segwit (default) --yes, -y             Non-interactive mode, does not prompt for confirmation --quiet, -q           Quiet mode, no output written to console

 Wallet Actions:
   --wallet-remove       Name or ID of wallet to remove, all keys and transactions will be deleted